- Wildlife Refuges

 - Law Enforcement

-At the end of 2014 at least 110 wolves occupied Mexican Wolf Recovery Area (MWRA).
-This represents a 33% increase over the 2013 minimum population count of 83.
-Sixteen of the nineteen packs documented in the MWRA exhibited denning behavior, and pups were observed in fourteen of those packs.
-By year's end, eight of these packs met the definition of a breeding pair (including one pack that met the definition of an operational breeding pair).
-During 2014, 45 pups were documented during the summer and fall, and 39 were documented to have survived at year's end.
-Average pack size was 4.2, and an average of 2.44 pups survived per denning pack.
-This marks the thirteenth consecutive year in which wild born wolves bred and raised pups in the wild.
-Of the 19 known packs at the end of 2014, 18 formed naturally in the wild and all packs were composed of wild-born wolves.
+At the end of 2015 at least 97 wolves occupied the Mexican Wolf Recovery Area (MWRA).
+This represents a 12% decrease from the 2014 minimum population count of 110.
+Fourteen of the twenty-one packs documented in the MWRA exhibited denning behavior, and pups were observed in twelve of those packs.
+By year's end, seven of these packs met the definition of a breeding pair.
+During 2015, 42 pups were documented during the summer and fall, and 23 were documented to have survived at year's end.
+Average pack size was 4.3, and an average of 1.64 pups survived per denning pack.
+This marks the fourteenth consecutive year in which wild born wolves bred and raised pups in the wild.
+In addition, all documented wolves in the population were wild-born.

-The IFT documented 11 mortalities of free-ranging wolves in 2014, including ten adults and one pup.
-This is a 57% increase from documented free-ranging wolf mortalities (7) in 2013.
+The IFT documented 13 mortalities of free-ranging wolves in 2015, including five adults, five subadults, and three pups.
+This is an 18% increase from documented free-ranging wolf mortalities (11) in 2014.

-Home ranges were calculated for 20 packs or individuals exhibiting territorial behavior.
-The average home range size was of 233 mi2, with home ranges varying from 106 mi2 to 469 mi2.
-Mexican wolves occupied 7,255 mi2 of the Mexican Wolf Experimental Population Area (MWEPA) during 2014.
-In comparison, Mexican wolves occupied 5,791 mi2 of the MWEPA during 2013, resulting in a 25% increase of occupied area.
+Home ranges were calculated for 18 packs or individuals exhibiting territorial behavior.
+The 95% fixed kernel method produced an average home range size of 376 mi2, with home ranges varying from 83 mi2 to 1673 mi2.

-Native prey used by wolves consisted primarily of elk; however, there were also 30 confirmed livestock depredations (fatal).
-In addition, two injured dogs and four injured horses were confirmed to have been caused by wolves.
+Native prey used by wolves consisted primarily of elk; however, there were also 49 confirmed fatal livestock depredations.
+In addition, five dogs were confirmed to have been injured by wolves.

-Project personnel provided 17 presentations and status reports to approximately 2,388 people in federal and state agencies, conservation groups, rural and urban communities, guide/outfitter organizations, livestock associations, schools, fairs, and various other public and private institutions.
-In addition, 5,824 weekly contacts were made to cooperating agencies and stakeholders.
-Endangered Species Updates containing current project and recovery program information went out to an average of 19,000 people a month.
+Project personnel provided 19 presentations and status reports to approximately 2,388 people in federal and state agencies, conservation groups, rural and urban communities, guide/outfitter organizations, livestock associations, schools, fairs, and various other public and private institutions.
+In addition, biweekly contacts were made to cooperating agencies and stakeholders.
+Endangered Species Updates containing current project and recovery program information went out to an average of 19,128 people a month.

 Mexican Wolf Blue Range Recovery Area